-Also known as auto-attendants or IVR systems, phone menus automatically route callers in the right direction as soon as they select an option with their keypad — whether it’s to another phone number, a voice recording, or your voicemail box.
+Also known as IVR or auto-attendant systems, phone menus automatically route callers in the right direction as soon as they select an option with their keypad — whether it’s to another phone number, a voice recording, or your voicemail box.
 Your business can configure exactly what occurs with each option.

 When you have a phone menu set up for your phone number, you don’t need to hire a receptionist to route calls.
 Your auto-attendant will greet every incoming caller with a list of options so that the caller can be instantly connected to the right team member or pre-recorded message.
 This can offer your small business a number of long-term benefits.
 Here are three specific reasons why you should choose a small business phone system that supports phone menus.

 1. Improve the customer experience